Best daily deals

 Robert Triggs / Android Authority

-Back in September 2022, Apple unleashed its latest flagship smartphones — the iPhone 14 series.
-With standard-sized iPhones, Pro-tier ultra-premium handsets, and the return of the Plus range, there’s a bit of something for everyone here.
+In September 2022, Apple unleashed its previous generation of flagship smartphones — the iPhone 14 series.
+With standard-sized iPhones, Pro-tier ultra-premium handsets, and the return of the Plus range, there was a bit of something for everyone here.
 Well, as long as you’ve got a minimum of $800 to spend and weren’t looking for another iPhone Mini (sorry, it’s gone!).
-Yet as solid as Apple’s phones look, what if you’re looking for something a little different?
+Yet, as solid as Apple’s phones were, what if you’re looking for something a little different?
 Take a look at our rundown of the best iPhone 14 alternatives you can buy.

 The best iPhone 14 alternatives

-The Galaxy S23 family is easily the biggest Android rival to Apple’s iPhone 14 line.
+The Galaxy S23 family was easily the biggest Android rival to Apple’s iPhone 14 line in 2023.
 What makes the S23 models some of the best alternatives to the iPhone 14 family is that there are flagships at multiple price points, they’re available in many markets, and they come with lengthy update commitments.

 All three Galaxy S23 phones are equipped with the flagship Snapdragon 8 Gen 2 SoC, wireless charging, an IP68 rating, a 12MP ultrawide camera, and a 3x telephoto camera.
 Samsung’s Galaxy S23 Ultra is the top dog though, offering a big battery, an S Pen with an integrated slot, and a 10x hybrid zoom camera that isn’t matched by Apple.
 All three models also have 8GB or 12GB of RAM, compared to the 6GB you get even in the iPhone 14 Pro Max.